transreductionist/github.io/mind_prints/essays/rime_ice/rime_ice_page_1.rst

     |   May all living things find peace in our existence.
     | May all living things.

+- irrational versus rational
+- faces in the mist
+- the imprint of evolution
+  - the cat-eye moth
+  - the visual cortex
+  - Chomsky's universal grammar
+- Jung and the unconscious

 The writings of C. G. Jung's [Jung1956]_ have been influential on my thinking.
 In the Symbols of Transformation he states the following:

     | Has mankind ever got away from myths?
 Everyone who has his eyes and wits about him